 Introduction to Object Oriented Programming

-Many of you are already familiar with the ideas of Object-Oriented Programming (OOP), but some are not.
-Now is a good time to learn.
+Many of you are already familiar with the ideas of Object-Oriented Programming (OOP), but let's review so that it's fresh in our minds

 General Idea